OpenGATE/Gate/docs/source_and_particle_management.rst

 * **oPs** - three-photon emission from oPs decay
 * **Ps** - mixed emission ( mixed photon emission from oPs and pPs decays )

-Additionaly you can set a prompt gamma emission (gamma emitted during deexcitation of atom which is a source of e+ just before the beta+ decay of this atom).
+Additionally one can add a prompt gamma emission (gamma emitted during the de-excitation).

 To do that use a command::